-In accordance with SEC rules, we have elected to provide access to our proxy materials, including this Proxy Statement and our 2016 Annual Report, over the internet.
+Because we care about the sustainability of our environment, and in accordance with SEC rules, we have elected to provide access to our proxy materials, including this Proxy Statement and our 2018 Annual Report, over the internet.
 Accordingly, we have sent a Notice Regarding the Availability of Proxy Materials, or the Notice, to our stockholders of record entitled to vote at the Annual Meeting with instructions for accessing the proxy materials and voting over the internet or by telephone.
-We mailed the Notice on or about April 24, 2017 to all stockholders entitled to vote at the Annual Meeting.
+We mailed the Notice on or about April 18, 2019 to all stockholders entitled to vote at the Annual Meeting.